See Waitlists Opening Soon Below.

+Interested in Public Housing Options?
+Read more below.
 There are currently 9,609 Public Housing communities in the United States containing 1,170,016 rental units.
-These properties are operated by 3,136 different Public Housing Authorities across America.
 To find the units open in your area, simply select your State/County below and contact the Public Housing Authority of your choice.

-Choose your State below to access your local Housing Authority contact information.
+Choose your State below to access your local Public Housing Authority contact information.

 You can then contact them directly for Public Housing Application Instructions or access this information through their website and Apply for Public Housing online.